 Founded as the 2ZY Orchestra in 1922, this Manchester-based BBC orchestra went through a series of name changes - Northern Wireless Orchestra (1926), Northern Studio Orchestra (1930), BBC Northern Orchestra (1934) and BBC Northern Symphony Orchestra (1967) before adopting its current name, the BBC Philharmonic, in 1982.

 Based in Salford Quays since 2011, it is one of the BBC's house orchestras.
-Its main concert series takes place at Manchester's Bridgewater Hall, but it plays at various venues in the north of England, including Hanley, Kendal, Leeds and Nottingham, where many of its concerts are reviewed by M&V's Mike Wheeler.
+Its main concert series takes place at Manchester's Bridgewater Hall, but it plays at various venues in the north of England, including Hanley, Kendal, Leeds and Nottingham, where many of its concerts are reviewed by Classical Music Daily's Mike Wheeler.

 As one of the BBC's six performing orchestras and choirs, it records programmes for BBC Radio 3 and has made more than 250 recordings for Chandos Records.
 The orchestra also works closely with BBC Research and Development, exploring new technology, including the future and evolution of audio.